 STOCK DIVIDEND – a dividend payment to stock owner in the form of the additional shares in proportion to the amount of shares owned.

 TRADE BALANCE – a balance of country‘s exports of goods and services versus imports from other countries.

 TREASURY BILL – a government debt with less than one year term.

 UNEMPLOYMENT RATE – unemployed workers as percentage of the total labor force.
 Unemployment is not good for an economy as it reduces the purchasing power of population.

-VOLATILITY – the measure of the level of fluctuations in the price of stock or other security.
+VOLATILITY – a measure of the level of fluctuations in the price of stock or other security.

-ZEW ECONOMIC INDICATOR – a monthly survey of economists that shows the balance between optimistic and pessimistic views on economy.
-Positive indicator‘s value indicates optimism, while negative one – pessimism.
+ZEW ECONOMIC INDICATOR – a monthly survey of economists that shows the balance between optimistic and pessimistic views on an economy.
+The positive indicator‘s value indicates optimism, while the negative one – pessimism.
 Indicator covers Germany and other countries.